 - Your resume: Acted as the liaison between product, IT, and sales teams to understand customer demand for new features and prioritize the product roadmap leading to a 35% increase in yearly revenue.

 Another good way to tailor your resume to the job is to use the skills and keyword tool below to search for the job you’re applying for and it’ll provide you with a list of hard skills relevant to that job.
 For example, type Program Manager and it’ll give you a list of skills that hiring managers look for in Program Manager resumes.

 Highlight job titles

 Sometimes, the need for teamwork is evident from the job title itself.
-If you’ve previously held a job title that contained keywords like Team Leader, Manager, or Coordinator, you’re already off to a strong start.
+If you’ve previously held a job title that contained keywords like Team Leader, Manager, or Coordinator, showcase these prominently in your work experience section.